w3bcooki3/osintvault/README.md

 ### ⚠️ **Important Note: Demo Product**

 Please be aware that this version of OSINTVault is a **demonstration product**.
 It showcases core functionalities and a conceptual design.
-I am actively working on developing a more professional, fully-featured, and advanced version based on valuable feedback and comments from users like you.
+While it is fully functional and can be used by anyone, I have **not yet begun development of a professional, commercial version** as I am actively seeking valuable feedback and comments from users like you.
 Your input is highly appreciated as this project evolves!

 ---